A nursing education designed to be among the best in America.

 UMSON offers a Bachelor of Science in Nursing (BSN) degree with two options:

 Students may complete the traditional BSN option at either the University of Maryland School of Nursing in Baltimore, Md. or at The Universities at Shady Grove in Rockville, Md.
 Both the Baltimore and Shady Grove locations admit students in the fall and spring semesters.
 Both locations have identical curricula, course progression, and graduate requirements.
 Students may attend full-time or part-time.
 RN-to-BSN students may take classes at either location or at the Laurel College Center.

 The University of Maryland, Baltimore (UMB) is an urban university accessible by MARC trains, light rail, and bus lines.
 The main building for the School of Nursing was opened in 1998 and has integrated technology in the classrooms.
 Master's and doctoral nursing students attend classes at UMB, creating options for collaboration.
 Limited student housing is available.
 Reduced fees for student parking are available.
 Clinical assignments are typically in Baltimore, Annapolis, Washington, D.C. triangle.
 Students must furnish their own transportation to clinical sites.

 The Universities at Shady Grove is a small interprofessional campus run by the University System of Maryland, located in the I-270 corridor, just off of Shady Grove Road.
 Many state-supported universities have programs at this location.
-The location has the advantages of a suburban setting, free parking, a smaller student body with a more intimate feel, and state-of-the-art technology in the classrooms.
+The location has the advantages of a suburban setting, convenient parking, a smaller student body with a more intimate feel, and state-of-the-art technology in the classrooms.
 No student housing is available.
 Clinical assignments for nursing students at The Universities at Shady Grove are typically located at nearby institutions.
 Students are expected to furnish their own transportation to clinical sites.